NATIONAL PENSION ACT [See entire ACT]

 (7) Where a person who is entitled to receive benefits due to a disability no longer has a disability in the second degree or higher, the National Pension Service shall suspend the payment of a survivor pension from that time.

-(8) Where a person in whose case the National Pension Service suspends the payment of a survivor pension pursuant to paragraph (7) has a disability in the second degree or higher because his/her disease or injury deteriorates, the National Pension Service shall cancel the suspension of the payment thereof at the request of the person himself/herself from the time he/she disability falls under the second degree or higher.
+(8) Where a person in whose case the National Pension Service suspends the payment of a survivor pension pursuant to paragraph (7) has a disability in the second degree or higher because his or her disease or injury deteriorates, the National Pension Service shall cancel the suspension of the payment thereof at the request of the person himself/herself from the time he or she disability falls under the second degree or higher.

 Enforcement Ordinance